Makc03/GradeCalc/README.md

 also in order for the intended data to save in the db;
 you need to hit the calculate button, then save;
 or else either the last thing you put in there will save or nothing will

-# Features

-- User inputs Necessary Data
-  1. Subject
-   2. Score Achieved
-    3. Best Possible Score
-- "Calculate" Button - when hit, calculates total based on user inputs
-- Round total if user wants to with checkbox
-- Saves info to DataBase if user wants to

 # Flow Chart
 ![alt text](https://i.imgur.com/CwVZnZP.jpg)